gadenbuie/applause/README.md

 - And just for safety, we set `all_files = FALSE` so that other files in this folder are included when the dependency is used.

 The Applause button distribution files are also available via the unpkg CDN, so I updated `src` to include the URL to the directory containing the files.
-To specify both the local and remote locations of the distribution files, `src` in `htmlDependency()` accepts a named character vector, where the `file` item corresponds to the local path and the `href` item corresponds to the remote URL.
+To specify both the local and remote locations of the distribution files, `src` in `htmlDependency()` accepts a named character vector, where the `file` item corresponds to the local path and the `href` item corresponds to the remote URL. [&#x1F4D1; Changes: 73d56a](https://github.com/gadenbuie/applause/commit/73d56a5d3856c7319367149cc432a1ac1e0215c0)

 ```r
 src = c(